Before I explain, step-by-step, how to take the best possible portrait photo for your LinkedIn (and other) Profiles, let’s be frank.

 Your interview effort and time will be wasted.

-Without a photo, chances are you won’t even be invited for an interview.
+Without a good photo, chances are very slim that you will be invited for an interview.

 If hiring managers and recruiters do find you or look you up online after receiving your resume, they will wonder why your photo was omitted.
 They’ll wonder if you have something to hide.
 Or, are you behind the times?